jicamargo/vet_clinic/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [VET CLINIC] <a name="about-project"></a>
+# 📖 VET CLINIC <a name="about-project"></a>

-"vet_clinic" project is a PostgreSQL database designed to facilitate the management of a veterinary clinic, providing storage and organization of data related to animals, animals's owners, clicnic employees, and more.
+VET CLINIC is a project that uses a PostgreSQL database.
+It is designed to facilitate the management of a veterinary clinic, providing storage and organization of data related to animals, animals's owners, clicnic employees, and more.

 ## 🛠 Built With <a name="built-with"></a>